Cognition

 Cognitive biases enabled early humans to make quick decisions and maintain social cohesiveness.
 Today they are counterproductive to learning science.

-Making decisions - Social cognition at wikipedia
+Making decisions, Social cognition at wikipedia, Memory

-Situated cognition at wikipedia - Community of practice - Cox reference
+Situated cognition at wikipedia, Community of practice, Cox reference

-List of cognitive biases - Cognitive dissonance
+List of cognitive biases, Cognitive dissonance, Recursive thinking

-Tools for thinking - Association bias - Intellectuals in politics
+Tools for thinking, Association bias, Intellectuals in politics

-Just-world hypothesis - 3 types of ignorance - Overcoming misinformation
+Just-world hypothesis, 3 types of ignorance, Overcoming misinformation

 Learning specifics may not help with learning abstractions

-The psychology of incompetence - brief review - The Dunning-Kruger effect
+The psychology of incompetence, brief review, The Dunning-Kruger effect

 Those who are incompetent in a given subject can't recognize competence in that subject.

-The four stages of competence
+The four stages of competence, Outline of thought

-The illusion of explanatory depth - review
+The illusion of explanatory depth

 People are least competent in understanding and explaining mechanisms.

-Critical thinking - Personal construct psychology
+Critical thinking, Personal construct psychology

-List of fallacious arguments, Albert Ellis - cognitive therapy
+List of fallacious arguments, Albert Ellis, cognitive therapy

 Formal reasoning (Piaget), Morton's demon (anticognition)

-Perseverance of initial beliefs
+Perseverance of initial beliefs, Lack of awareness